CSenkpiel/Inve2st/docs/source/publications_and_links.rst

 Publications and Links
 =================

-The projekt homepage can be found under the following link:
+The project homepage can be found under the following link:

 https://www.ise.fraunhofer.de/de/forschungsprojekte/sozio-e2s.html